QualiTorque/qualitorque.github.io/docs/roles-and-permissions/add-users-to-space.md

 title: Add Existing Users to Your Space
 ---

-Torque role: Account Admin, Space Admin
+Torque role: Account admin, space admin

 1. In the suitable Torque space, select **Settings** from the left menu.
 2. Click the **Users** tab.